A. Compliance with Local Rules

-Where time is short, the Court will receive chambers copies of filings and permissible ex parte communications by fax or by email to Courtroom Deputy, Faye Holthaus at email@example.com.
+Where time is short, the Court will receive chambers copies of filings and permissible ex parte communications by email to Courtroom Deputy, Faye Holthaus at firstname.lastname@example.org.

 THE COURT DOES NOT ACCEPT FOR FILING DOCUMENTS SENT DIRECTLY TO CHAMBERS VIA EITHER FAX OR E-MAIL.
 ALL ORIGINAL DOCUMENTS TO BE FILED WITH THE COURT MUST BE FILED BY THE ATTORNEY ON THE COURT’S CASE MANAGEMENT ELECTRONIC CASE FILING SYSTEM, OR THE ORIGINAL DOCUMENTS MUST BE FILED WITH THE CLERK OF THE BANKRUPTCY COURT before the time of the hearing, and counsel should bring information as to the electronic case filing docket number of a file-stamped copy to the hearing.

-The privilege to fax or e-mail should not be abused.
-Counsel should ordinarily allow themselves sufficient time to submit documents through the normal process, and all faxes and e-mails should be received no later than 4:00 p.m. of the day prior to the hearing.
+The privilege to e-mail should not be abused.
+Counsel should ordinarily allow themselves sufficient time to submit documents through the normal process, and all e-mails should be received no later than 4:00 p.m. of the day prior to the hearing.